 Learn how to make this fabulous make-ahead mashed potato recipe and take the stress out of holiday meal prep.
 How many times have you witnessed the potatoes being mashed at the last minute before a holiday meal begins?
 It’s crazy, hot, sweaty work, and can easily be avoided.
+Can mashed potatoes be prepared in advance?
+How do you reheat mashed potatoes and make them creamy?
+What’s the best way to reheat mashed potatoes?
 Find out how with this super simple strategy.

 Breaking Away from the Last Minute Frenzy